Identifying problems and crafting solutions using biomedical data—while never forgetting patients’ needs—is what we’re all about.

 The Master of Science in Health Informatics degree from the IU School of Informatics and Computing at IUPUI integrates health care, health information technology, informatics, and many other fields.
 Our students learn to analyze and protect patient data, and to improve the quality of medical care and make it more efficient.

-You’ll find our graduates creating technologies used on the front lines of medicine, shaping the privacy and security of health information, and helping clinical teams use digital devices and new technologies to serve more patients.
+You’ll find our graduates creating technologies used on the front lines of medicine, shaping electronic health record and clinical information systems, ensuring privacy and the security of health information, and helping clinical teams use digital devices and new technologies to serve more patients.

 Our graduates work in:

 MEDIAN STARTING SALARY AT GRADUATION

 Select electives that reflect your particular focus, whether it’s data science, programming languages, or health information security.
 The right classes can help you acquire skills to develop home health software, or to specialize in clinical research informatics or become proficient in implementing health care information systems.

 These plans of study are intended for full-time students.
 Part-time students should take whatever courses are available each semester.